zack-bitcoin/amoveo-docs/basics/finance_of_cryptocurrency.md

 ===============

 Burning some coins is equivalent to distributing those coins to all other holders of that kind of coin.
 If you destroy 1/nth of the coins, then each coin becomes n/n-1 times more valuable.
+This is kind of like how a share buy-back is used to reward shareholders.

 Mining
 ==============

 Mining for block rewards is a process of converting value from electricity format into cryptocurrency format.
 It has the effect of increasing the total number of coins, without changing the price of an individual coin.

 Transaction Fees
 =============

-A transaction fee for an amount of currency X is the same thing as burning X and having the miners receive a block reward of X.
+A transaction fee for an amount of currency X is the same thing as the combination of burning X and having the miners receive a block reward of X.

 Calculating the intrinsic value of a cryptocurrency
 ================